 Is the HubSpot Salesforce integration worth it?

-A practical look at integration value and tradeoffs.
+A practical look at integration value & tradeoffs.

 If your GTM team runs campaigns in one tool, tracks deals in another, and manages support somewhere else, the cracks are already showing.